-Report on King County Noxious Weed Control Efforts in Miller and Walker Creek Basins (Adobe Acrobat 1 MB)
+Report on King County Noxious Weed Control Efforts in Miller and Walker Creek Basins (PDF 1 MB)

 Noxious weeds play a big role in the ecology of the stream by altering the riparian (streamside) vegetation, which provides habitat for fish in the stream itself.
 This November 2008 report summarizes several years of control work carried out by the King County Noxious Weeds Control Program under contract to the Port of Seattle.
 In addition to describing the control work, the report summarizes and shows on maps where weed infestations are located.

-Miller Creek - Fish/Habitat Relationships: Measures, Analysis and Report (Adobe Acrobat)
+Miller Creek - Fish/Habitat Relationships: Measures, Analysis and Report (Adobe PDF)

 In 1993 and again in 2008, volunteers from Trout Unlimited and the Stewards of the Cove measured the stream channel of Miller Creek.
 This report by Andy Batcho explains the measuring process, summarizes the data, and offers analysis of how well the stream meets the needs of salmon.

-Chronicle of Miller/Walker Creek Events Affecting Stream Ecology and Fish Populations (Adobe Acrobat)
+Chronicle of Miller/Walker Creek Events Affecting Stream Ecology and Fish Populations (Adobe PDF)

 This narrative records significant events affecting the ecology and fish populations in Miller and Walker Creeks.
 Recording these events as they occur is intended to: